ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 {:shortdesc}

 Virtual servers are configured using profiles, or a combination of instance attributes, such as the number of vCPUs, amount of RAM, network bandwidth, and more that define the size and capabilities of the virtual server instance.
 When you upgrade or downgrade an existing server, you choose another profile that has the pre-defined specifications that you need.
 You cannot customize the configuration of a virtual server.
-The virtual server profile that you select determines the valid cores, RAM, and disk sizes on the resized instance.
+The virtual server profile that you select determines the valid cores, RAM, bandwidth and disk sizes on the resized instance.
 For more information on profiles, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).

 When you resize an instance:
 * you are required to stop, update and start the instance being resized